 The Authority periodically releases medical malpractice data do the public.
 This includes annual reports.
 Educational publications and staff training programs use the reports to prevent future adverse events.

 According to Quality Patient Safety, (QPS) Pennsylvania has one of the most robust adverse event reporting systems.
 However, the reporting system is not designed to provide compensation for injuries suffered as a result of hospital errors.
-Individuals who were injured as a result of a medical mistake and wish to pursue a claim for compensation should consult a medical malpractice lawyer.
+Individuals who were injured as a result of a medical mistake or suspected elder abuse or neglect and wish to pursue a claim for compensation should consult with a law firm.
 There are time limits to file a claim, such as the statute of limitations.
-Contact a Pennsylvania medical malpractice lawyer to learn how to preserve your rights.
+Contact a medical malpractice lawyer or nursing home abuse lawyer to learn how to preserve your rights.